AiyanaLizMathew/BellyButton-Biodiversity/README.md

 ![Bacteria by filterforge.com](Images/bacteria_by_filterforgedotcom.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+In this project, we have build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ## Step 1 - Flask API

 Use Flask to design an API for your dataset and to serve the HTML and JavaScript required for your dashboard page.
-Note: We recommend using the sqlite database file and SQLAlchemy inside of your Flask application code, but you are permitted to read the CSV data directly into Pandas DataFrames for this assignment.
-You will still need to output the data as JSON in the format specified in the routes below.
+Note: We recommend using the sqlite database file and SQLAlchemy inside of your Flask application code, but you are permitted to read the CSV data directly into Pandas DataFrames.
+The data is outputtes as JSON in the format specified in the routes below.

-* First, create a template called `index.html` for your dashboard landing page.
+* First, create a template called `index.html` for the dashboard landing page.
 Use the Bootstrap grid system to create the structure of the dashboard page.

-* Next, create the following routes for your api.
+* Next, create the following routes for api.

 ```python
 @app.route("/")